simple-login/documentation/docs/report-blocking-website.md

 ### **How to get SimpleLogin unblocked?**

-Another way to resolve the problem is to get your [subdomain](https://simplelogin.io/docs/subdomain/new/) or [add your custom domain to SimpleLogin](https://simplelogin.io/docs/custom-domain/add-domain/) (this is a Premium features).
+Another way to resolve the problem is to get your [subdomain](https://simplelogin.io/docs/subdomain/new/) or [add your custom domain to SimpleLogin](https://simplelogin.io/docs/custom-domain/add-domain/) (this is a Premium feature).

 ### **Email template to send to websites that block SimpleLogin**